digitalspring/whitepaper/whitepaper.md

 changes which scales as $O(M)$, $M$ being the number of members.

-In a combined approach that is going to be incorporated into this proposal in the future, the group secret, which is announced with every message, will consist of a public key whose private counterpart will be used to sign the proofs of membership.
+In a combined approach that is going to be incorporated into this whitepaper in the future, the group secret, which is announced with every message, will consist of a public key whose private counterpart will be used to sign the proofs of membership.
 This way, the sender is free to decide whether to share this private key with the group and thus enable its members to invite new members and self-sign their proofs – at the cost of giving up forward and future secrecy as outlined above – or to keep the key to himself such that he needs to sign off on every new member himself.

 Clearly, allowing anyone in possession of the necessary credentials to join the group, including an attacker, and approving every new member personally are mutually exclusive options and there is a tradeoff to be made.
-Instead of fixing the decision in the protocol, the combined approach outlined above allows the sender to choose appropriately and depending on the use case.
+Instead of fixing the decision in the protocol, the combined approach outlined above allows the sender to choose depending on the use case.

 <!-- #### Device compromise -->